aaronEberhart/fOWL/README.md

 If you want to load your own ontology the program can read and write Functional Syntax OWL files.
 More formats are planned in the future.

 To run a program, simply type code in main, or your own files, then run the command `lein run` in the terminal.
 It is also easy to use in the REPL with the terminal command `lein repl`.
-A list of OWL functions currently available in main can be seen by entering `(dir ontology.functions)`, and `(doc function)` will show more detail about each function.
+A list of all OWL functions currently available in main can be seen by entering `(dir ontology.functions)`, and `(doc function)` will show more detail about each function.

 ## Examples
 ```